Potty Talk

 Luke 23:56

-This solitary verse in the Gospels that documents the day between Christ's death and resurrection speaks volumes to my sometimes anxious, fearful, hurried heart.
+This solitary verse in the Gospels that documents the day between Christ's death and resurrection speaks volumes to my sometimes burdened, fearful, hurried heart.

 Pep Talks & Permission Slips